-There are 2 ways of cross calibrating the gliders at sea:
+There are 2 ways of cross calibrating the gliders at sea

 - A direct calibration can be done with a glider mounted on a frame with a reference sensors close by - An indirect calibration can be done by using a cast with references sensors in waters near the glider.
-This method is certainly less efficient in shallow or coastal waters because cross-comparisons are certainly more efficient if made at great depths where the variability is smaller.
+This method can be problematic in shallow or coastal waters.